nodejs/node/CONTRIBUTING.md

 When the commits in your Pull Request get landed, they will be squashed into one commit per logical change, with metadata added to the commit message (including links to the Pull Request, links to relevant issues, and the names of the reviewers).
-As long as you don't delete your fork branch, the commit history of your Pull Request will stay intact on the Pull Request page.
+The commit history of your Pull Request, however, will stay intact on the Pull Request page.

 For the size of "one logical change", [0b5191f](https://github.com/nodejs/node/commit/0b5191f15d0f311c804d542b67e2e922d98834f8)